Koopman operator framework for spectral analysis and identification of infinite-dimensional systems: Introduction

-In this paper, we further exploit and develop the Koopman operator framework for systems described by infinite-dimensional differential equations.
+In this paper, we further exploit and investigate the Koopman operator framework for systems described by infinite-dimensional differential equations.
 We do not rely on strongly continuous semigroup theory, but rather adopt the approach proposed by \cite{Neuberger}.
 In this context, the Lie generator is shown to be related to a Gâteaux derivative and a finite-dimensional approximation of the Koopman operator is presented, which allows to approximate a nonlinear, infinite-dimensional system by a linear, finite-dimensional one.
 Based on this framework, our main contributions are twofold.
 First, we complement the spectral analysis in \cite{Nakao_PDE} by developing a data-driven method to compute the spectral properties of the Koopman operator.
-This method is a generalization of the Extended Dynamic Mode Decomposition (EDMD) method (\cite{Rowley_EDMD}) for infinite-dimensional systems and is more general than the mere application of standard EDMD to discretized PDEs.
-Second, combining our previous work (\cite{Mauroy_Goncalves2}) with the developed framework, we propose a novel method for nonlinear identification of infinite-dimensional systems.
-This method relies on linear techniques, does not require to evaluate time derivatives, and is complemented with theoretical convergence results.
-It is an indirect alternative method to recent direct methods for data-driven discovery of nonlinear PDEs (\cite{Kutz_PDE, PDE_ident_neural_net, Yuan_PDE, Grigoriev}).
+This method is a generalization of the Extended Dynamic Mode Decomposition (EDMD) method (\cite{Rowley_EDMD}) to infinite-dimensional systems and is more general than the mere application of standard EDMD to spatially discretized PDEs.
+In fact, while the method is developed for general basis functionals, it narrows down to the EDMD method only for a specific choice of basis functionals.
+Second, combining our previous work (\cite{Mauroy_Goncalves2}) with the above framework, we propose a novel method for nonlinear identification of infinite-dimensional systems.
+This method relies on a linear estimation of the Koopman generator, similarly to \cite{Kaiser, Klus, Klus_other} in the context of finite-dimensional (possibly stochastic) systems, but in contrast our proposed method does not require to evaluate time derivatives.
+In this sense, it is an indirect alternative method to recent direct methods for data-driven discovery of nonlinear PDEs (\cite{Kutz_PDE, PDE_ident_neural_net, Yuan_PDE, Grigoriev}).

 The rest of the paper is organized as follows.
 In Section \ref{sec:theory}, we introduce the Koopman operator framework for infinite-dimensional systems, with a focus on the Lie generator and finite-dimensional approximation.
 Section \ref{sec:spectral} is devoted to spectral analysis and presents the generalized Extended Dynamic Mode Decomposition (EDMD) method.
 The identification method for infinite-dimensional systems is presented in Section \ref{sec:identif} along with theoretical convergence results and numerical examples.
 Finally, concluding remarks are given in Section \ref{sec:conclu}.